Girl in purple unicorn top standing against a wall in her home

 Donate

-The war in Ukraine continues to cause immeasurable human suffering, loss of life, and widespread destruction.
+The war in Ukraine continues to cause immense human suffering, loss of life, and widespread destruction.

-Thousands have been killed or injured, and hostilities continue to cause massive damage to civilian infrastructure, including homes, schools, hospitals, water, and power stations.
+Thousands have been killed or injured while civilian infrastructure is relentlessly destroyed including homes, schools, hospitals, water, and power stations.

 Millions of people have been forced to flee the conflict.
-Over 3 million people, including close to 1 million children, are internally displaced, and over 6 million live in other countries as refugees.
+Over 3.7 million people, more than half children, are internally displaced, and over 6.3 million live in other countries as refugees.

 Scale of the challenge